 Have a garage sale.
 Most American homes are cluttered with material possessions that are never used or simply no longer needed.
-You’ll be amazed how much stuff you can sell to generate funds that will solely go toward paying down your debt.
+You will be amazed how much stuff you can sell to generate funds that will solely go toward paying down your debt.

 6. Accumulate No New Debt

 In principle, debt consolidation is a good step, given that you are working with an honorable firm, and you are committed to using only cash for ALL future purchases.
-Some recommended nonprofit debt consolidation services include:
+A recommended nonprofit debt consolidation service is:

 7. Be Content with What You Have